MimisLovesToProgram/ProjectBrowser/Self-Improver/README.md

 A simple self-improvement app in which you can create multiple goals, update your progress in them, or read random quotes.
-Here is how to use it: (for every info on your goals, check the result file)
+Here is how to use it: (for any info needed on your goals, check the result file)
+- Check the information that appears when you first run this program.
+Those are the contents of the project's result file, shown to inform you about your goal titles and information to be used while you are running the program, therefore making the need to check the result file before running needless.
+Remember, you can always check your progress and information on your goals from the result file without needing to run the program.

 - Pick one of the options in the first prompt.
 Here are the options:
   1) You first provide a title for a goal.
 If the goal is inexistent, it will be created.
 Otherwise, the existing one will be restarted with a new minute goal.
 Useful when you complete a goal, and you would like to start it over again, maybe to reach your goals faster that time!